Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This is another differentiator for retention.

-Readers can search books and apply filters (eg price, ratings, release date, book category/genre) on ‘Search’
+Readers can search books and apply filters (e.g. price, ratings, release date, book category/genre) on ‘Discover’

 New